Youth organisations in the United Kingdom: Young Liberals

 Liberal Democrat members who are under 26 years old or attending higher/further education institutions are automatically members of Liberal Youth if they agree to share this information at registration.
 The group is financially supported by the party and has offices in the Liberal Democrats' London headquarters.

 Plaid Ifanc

 Plaid Ifanc is the youth and student wing of Plaid Cymru.
 CymruX (the predecessor organisation of Plaid Cymru Youth and Plaid Ifanc) was founded in 2005 to merge Plaid Cymru's two existing movements into one new youth movement.
 The student federation and the youth movement were merged to create a brand new youth organisation available to anyone under the age of 30.

 BNP Youth

 BNP Youth (formerly Resistance, Young BNP, Youth BNP, YBNP) is the youth section of the far-right British National Party (BNP).
 In 2010 it was named BNP Crusaders but in 2011 it changed its name to "Resistance".
 The group falls under the arm of the British Nationalist Youth Movement with other groups such as BNP Students.
-The YBNP claimed to be a civil rights movement and student pressure group for indigenous British students from 6th form onwards.
+The YBNP claimed to be a civil rights movement and student pressure group for "indigenous" (white) British students from 6th form onwards.